Want to stop teen smoking? Follow this no-nonsense approach, from setting a good example to making a plan and celebrating success.

 - Be prepared for cravings.
 Remind your teen that if he or she can hold out long enough — usually just a few minutes — the nicotine craving will pass.
 Suggest taking a few deep breaths.
 Offer sugarless gum, cinnamon sticks, toothpicks or straws to help your teen keep his or her mouth busy.

 - Consider stop-smoking products.
 Although nicotine replacement products — such as nicotine gums, patches, inhalers or nasal sprays — weren't designed for teens, they might be helpful in some cases.
-Ask your teen's doctor which options might be best for your teen.
+Ask your teen's doctor about the options.

 If your teen slips, remain supportive.
-Congratulate your teen on the progress he or she has made so far, and encourage your teen not to give up.
+Congratulate your teen on the progress he or she has made, and encourage your teen not to give up.
 Help your teen identify what went wrong and what to do differently next time.

 Above all, celebrate your teen's success.
 You might offer a favorite meal for a smoke-free day, a new shirt for a smoke-free week or a party with nonsmoking friends for a smoke-free month.
 Rewards and positive reinforcement can help your teen maintain the motivation to stop smoking for good.

-- McInerny TK, et al. American Academy of Pediatrics Textbook of Pediatric Care.
-Elk Grove Village, Ill.: American Academy of Pediatrics; 2009:305.
+- Prevention of smoking.
+In: American Academy of Pediatrics Textbook of Pediatric Care.
+Elk Grove Village, Ill.: American Academy of Pediatrics; 2009.

 - O'Loughlin J, et al. Determinants of first puff and daily cigarette smoking in adolescents.
 American Journal of Epidemiology.
 2009;170:585.